5.1 General context

 Youth participation emerges as an important aspect of the lives of young people in Cyprus.
 Politicians, stakeholders and state officials are gradually more concerned about the low level of youth participation in the country.
-The Youth Board of Cyprus as well as the Office of the Commissioner of Volunteerism and NGOs take more actions to measure and boost the youth participation in the social and democratic life.
+Governmental authorities and especially the Youth Board of Cyprus, as the competent public body for youth policy affairs, take more actions to measure and boost the youth participation in the social and democratic life.

 As it is mentioned both on the website of the House of Representatives, the 1960 constitution has provisions to ensure a balance of power between the Greek and Turkish Cypriot communities.
 The separate majority of Greek Cypriot and Turkish Cypriot Representatives needed for the amendment of the electoral law and for the adoption of any law relating to the municipalities or imposing taxes and duties.
 The House of Representatives, was to be elected by universal suffrage with 35 Greek and 15 Turkish seats and a term of no longer than five years.
 Under the amendment of 1985, the legislature was to comprise 80 seats (56 Greek, 24 Turkish).
 In 1996 a system of proportional representation was introduced.
 The seats reserved for Turkish Cypriots have been unoccupied since 1963.

 The presidential term lasts five years, with the next presidential election due in 2023.
 Ministers, who are appointed by the President, may not be members of the parliament.
-In the Republic of Cyprus currently there are 11 Ministries.
+In the Republic of Cyprus currently there are 11 Ministries and 3 Deputy Ministries.
 These are:

 • Ministry of Agriculture, Rural Development and the Enviroment

 • Ministry of Defence

 • Ministry of Education, Culture, Sport and Youth

 • Ministry of Finance